-The issuer should consider whether it intends to offer shares in excess of 20% of its pre-transaction total voting shares outstanding and whether the shares to be sold in the registered direct offering will be sold at a discount to the greater of the book value of the issuer's shares or its market price, based on the rules of the securities exchange on which its equity securities are listed or quoted.
+The issuer should consider whether it intends to offer shares in excess of 20% of its pre-transaction total voting shares outstanding and whether the shares to be sold in the registered direct offering will be sold at a discount to the minimum price (market price) based on the rules of the securities exchange on which its equity securities are listed or quoted.

 Both the New York Stock Exchange (NYSE) and The Nasdaq Stock Market (Nasdaq) rules require that listed companies obtain shareholder approval in the case of certain private placements completed at a discount resulting in the issuance of 20% or more of the issuer's pre-transaction shares outstanding.
-See 20% Rule and Other NYSE and Nasdaq Shareholder Approval Requirements.
 Although a registered direct offering is a public offering, for purposes of the securities exchanges' shareholder voting requirements, given the targeted nature of the offering, it usually is not considered a "public offering."